dataPARC/store/sdk/README.md

 List<InterfaceSetConfig> newInterfaceSets = [newInterfaceSet];
 var saveRes3 = await client.SaveInterfaceSetsAsync(newInterfaceSets);

-// Read a single interface set. var interfaceSetQuery = new InterfaceSetQueryIdentifier(id: 1); // You can also query interfaces sets by fully qualified name or by GUID. var readRes1 = await client.GetInterfaceSetAsync(interfaceSetQuery);
+// Read a single interface set.
+You can also query interfaces setsby fully qualified name or by GUID. var interfaceSetQuery = new InterfaceSetQueryIdentifier(id: 1);
+var readRes1 = await client.GetInterfaceSetAsync(interfaceSetQuery);

-// Read all interface sets in an interface group. var groupQuery = new InterfaceGroupQueryIdentifier(id: 1); // You can also query groups by name or by GUID. var readRes2 = await client.GetInterfaceSetsByInterfaceGroupAsync(groupQuery);
+// Read all interface sets in an interface group.
+You can also query groups by name or by GUID. var groupQuery = new InterfaceGroupQueryIdentifier(id: 1);
+var readRes2 = await client.GetInterfaceSetsByInterfaceGroupAsync(groupQuery);

 // Read all interface sets in all interface groups.